huggingface/transformers/docs/source/tokenizer_summary.rst

 the vocabulary has attained the desired vocabulary size.
 Note that the desired vocabulary size is a hyperparameter to define before training the tokenizer.

-As an example, let"s assume that after pre-tokenization, the following set of words including their frequency has been
+As an example, let's assume that after pre-tokenization, the following set of words including their frequency has been
 determined:

 .. code-block::